mpmckenna8/flashenode/readme.md

 But i don't think npm will let you install the package without [imagemagick](https://www.imagemagick.org/script/index.php) so make sure you have that installed.

+So you can:

+  npm install flaschenode

+And if there are no errors you should be ready to start interacting with the flaschen-taschen.

 Basically it gives you an object and you create a datagram as a Buffer as the data attribute and then send it to the flaschen-taschen.